 Do not share the email address you used to sign in to your Onepage account

 (or other software).
 Share the email address only with selected contacts.
 This way, scammers won't be able to retrieve your information and use it to send spam.

-6. Protection for contact forms on your website
+8. Protection for contact forms on your website

 How do you protect yourself?

 are very effective here.
 Captcha is the abbreviation for "Completely Automated Public Turing test to tell Computers and Humans Apart".
 It is a string or code of images/letters that must be entered correctly by the user before the form can be submitted.

 Another variant is to split the content of a form over several pages.
 This makes it harder for automated scripts to send spam messages.

-7. Separate email addresses from the website
+13. Separate email addresses from the website

 Another problem that is often associated with spam is what is known as “harvesting

 ".
 This is a method where published mail addresses are collected from websites and then misused for spam.